Presenting Molecule Studios: A hub for filmmaking at BIMM University Berlin

 The Molecule Man is composed of three figures reaching out to meet in the middle, which, for designer Jonathan Borofsky, represents “the molecules of all human beings coming together to create our existence.”
 Of course, as a city that was long divided by two different political ideologies, the Molecule Man holds a particularly poignant position.

-For us too, at BIMM Institute, the Molecule Man has a significant meaning.
+For us too, at BIMM University Berlin, the Molecule Man has a significant meaning.
 It represents the centre point between our two locations as we open our second building in Berlin, our state-of-the-art filmmaking facilities.

 But more than that, Borofsky’s message is part of the fabric of our creative community, where students from all over the world, studying two different creative disciplines, come together to collaborate, learn and grow, both professionally and as human beings.